1. Gather the Clothing 2. Wash and Dry 3. Mark What You Don’t Want Used 4. Box Up Your Items 5. Fill Out an Order Form & Ship

 Things to consider leaving out of a clothing quilt:

 Note: if those clashing items are both important, leave them in.
-A skilled and artistic quilt maker will know how to use them in a quilt together and make them both look good.
+As skilled and artistic quilt makers, we know how to use them in a quilt together and make them both look good.
 Read more about finding a quilt maker here.

 Washable vs. Dry-clean Only Clothing